stevenxchung/OMSCS-Notes/CS 7637 - KBAI/Test 2/Lesson 13 - Planning.md

 ## Hierarchical Task Network Planning

 Referring to our partial order planning exercises, can we abstract some operations at a higher-level?
 The idea here is to make the the problem space much smaller and simpler to navigate.

+## Hierarchical Decomposition

+Referring to the block exercises, we can decompose several higher-level operations into micro-operations which may include definitions on pre-conditions, post-conditions, and methods.